sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 - *Name*: Name of the new dataset
 - *Description*: Description of the new dataset
-- *Has Header Row*: Indicate whether the dataset has a header row specifying the name of the columns or not
+- *Has Header Row*: Indicates whether the dataset has a header row specifying the name of the columns or not
 - *Delimiter*: Indicates the delimiter to be used between the fields in the data
 - *Path*: Path for the location of the file or directory containing the data files for the dataset